aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

   1. Option 1: Run `./copy_prebuilt_game_server_binary.sh` to download the prebuilt binary and extract it to the `LinuxServerBuild` folder.
   2. Option 2: Run `./buildserver.sh` to build the game server in a container (which is then copied to the `LinuxServerBuild` folder).
 This takes time as the Amazon GameLift C++ Server SDK is downloaded and built along with other dependencies before building the sample C++ server.
 3. Navigate to `BackendFeatures/AmazonGameLiftIntegration` by running `cd ..`
-2. Run `npm install` to install CDK app dependencies
+4. Run `npm install` to install CDK app dependencies
-4. Run `cdk synth` to synthesize the CDK app and validate your configuration works
+5. Run `cdk synth` to synthesize the CDK app and validate your configuration works
-5. Run `cdk deploy --all` to deploy both the backend APIs as well as the Amazon GameLift resources CDK apps to your account.
+6. Run `cdk deploy --all` to deploy both the backend APIs as well as the Amazon GameLift resources CDK apps to your account.
 You will need to accept the deployment.
+7. Run `./setup_fleet_scaling.sh` to scale to configure minimum, maximum and desired instances per location.
+See the script for configuring this to your needs.

 ## Architecture